Instant Crush: Release history

 On 20 November 2013, Sony Music announced that "Instant Crush" would be released as the next single from Random Access Memories, serving as the fourth overall single from the album.
 It was distributed to radio stations in Italy two days following the announcement, and it was also released in Poland the same week.

 Natalie Imbruglia version

 In 2015, Australian singer Natalie Imbruglia covered the song for her fifth studio album Male.
 The song was chosen as the lead single and was released in March 2015.
 Imbruglia's version was recorded in New York with Billy Mann.

+Music video

 A 1950s style music video was shot in London on 10 March 2015 by director Joe Stephenson.